scalacenter/bloop/docs/contributing-guide.md

 HTTP Error 404: Not Found
 Couldn't download https://raw.githubusercontent.com/scalacenter/bloop/v1.2.5+464-0159c1c3+20190529-1423/etc/zsh/_bloop, please try again.
 ```

-Don't worry about the HTTP error, it cannot download files for
-not released yet bloop version.
-It will work correctly.

-Then, **restart the bloop server** to pick up the new installed version.
+You can safely ignore the HTTP error and **restart the bloop server** to
+pick up the new installed version.

 The command to run depends on how you have run the bloop server, the [Build
 Server reference](server.md) explains the available startup mechanisms.
 For